 - Warranty: 1 year limited

 The RIF6 indoor cycle features a steel frame combining oval and rectangular tubing in its construction.
-It’s a triangular frame, but its front fork has a sharper angle, leading to a lower center of gravity.
-This improves the bike’s stability.
+It’s a triangular frame, but its front fork has a sharper angle, leading to a lower center of gravity, which improves the bike’s stability.

 The bike is pretty heavy as well.
 It weighs approx. 101 lbs (45 kg), so two people should carry the packaged unit.
-However, once assembled, it is easy to move; its front base features a set of small wheels that facilitate its relocation.
+However, once assembled, it is easy to move; its front base features small wheels that facilitate its relocation.
 Also, both base stabilizers have adjustable levelers.

-The bike’s frame comes double-coated with a durable paint finish (black), highly resistant to corrosion.
-The only exception is the flywheel; its perimeter section is chrome-plated, not painted.
+The bike’s frame comes double-coated with a durable black paint finish, highly resistant to corrosion.
+The flywheel is the exception; its perimeter section is chrome-plated, not painted.

 Seat and handlebars

 The RIF6 indoor cycling bike includes a pretty standard bicycle saddle.
 Its inner shell is a durable plastic material (probably nylon).
 It integrates a thin layer of foam padding and a high-density top that is flexible and sweatproof.

 It’s not a super comfortable bike saddle but offers a more contact surface than a slim race seat.
 It also has a collar-type attachment system, making it easy to replace while compatible options are available in most bike shops.